KW-T/arduino-esp32-esp8266/README.md

 * [FAQ](https://docs.espressif.com/projects/arduino-esp32/en/latest/faq.html)
 * [Troubleshooting](https://docs.espressif.com/projects/arduino-esp32/en/latest/troubleshooting.html)

-### Supported Chips

-Visit the [supported chips](https://docs.espressif.com/projects/arduino-esp32/en/latest/getting_started.html#supported-soc-s) documentation to see the list of current supported ESP32 SoCs.

-### Decoding exceptions

-You can use [EspExceptionDecoder](https://github.com/me-no-dev/EspExceptionDecoder) to get meaningful call trace.

-### Issue/Bug report template
-Before reporting an issue, make sure you've searched for similar one that was already created.
-Also make sure to go through all the issues labelled as [Type: For reference](https://github.com/espressif/arduino-esp32/issues?q=is%3Aissue+label%3A%22Type%3A+For+reference%22+).

-Finally, if you are sure no one else had the issue, follow the **Issue template** or **Feature request template** while reporting any [new Issue](https://github.com/espressif/arduino-esp32/issues/new/choose).

-### Contributing

 We welcome contributions to the Arduino ESP32 project!

 See [contributing](https://docs.espressif.com/projects/arduino-esp32/en/latest/contributing.html) in the documentation for more information on how to contribute to the project.